abpframework/abp/docs/en/Migration-Guides/Abp-5_2.md

 # ABP Version 5.2 Migration Guide

-This document is a guide for upgrading ABP 5.1 solutions to ABP 5.2.
-Please read them all since 5.2 has some important breaking changes.
+This document is a guide for upgrading ABP v5.x solutions to ABP v5.2.
+Please read them all since v5.2 has some changes you should take care.

 ## MongoDB